 Winner of the 2016 Michael J. Moore Dissertation Prize for Best Paper in Applied Microeconomics

-Presented at the 2017 Population Association of America (planned); the 2016 Society of Labor Economists, National Tax Association, Association for Public Policy Analysis & Management, Cleveland State University, University of Michigan, Economic History Association (poster), International Institute of Public Finance, Western Economic Association; the 2015 Southern Economic Association, National Tax Association, Mannheim Tax Conference, Association for Public Policy Analysis & Management, Midwest Economic Association; and the 2014 University of Michigan H2D2 Research Conference (poster).
+Presentations: 2018: IZA Workshop on Gender and Family Economics; 2017: New York University, University of Illinois at Urbana-Champaign, U.S. Department of the Treasury, U.S. Bureau of Labor Statistics; 2016: Society of Labor Economists, National Tax Association, Association for Public Policy Analysis & Management, Cleveland State University, University of Michigan, Economic History Association (poster), International Institute of Public Finance, Western Economic Association; 2015: Southern Economic Association, National Tax Association, Mannheim Tax Conference, Association for Public Policy Analysis & Management, Midwest Economic Association; 2014: University of Michigan H2D2 Research Conference (poster).

 WORK IN PROGRESS

-“The Impact of the 1964 Civil Rights Act on the Black-White Income Gap: 50 Years Later
+“The 1964 Civil Rights Act and Black-White Outcomes: 50 Years Later”